- View All

 Custom Probiotics CP-1: A Highly Effective Probiotic Supplement

 Probiotics play a key role in human nutrition and health in balancing the intestinal microflora naturally.
 Probiotics have been used therapeutically to support immunity, improve digestive processes, support healthy cholesterol levels, treat rheumatoid arthritis, support cancer patients, improve lactose intolerance, and reduce the effects of atopic dermatitis, Crohn’s disease, ulcerative colitis, IBS, diarrhoea, constipation as well as Candida and urinary tract infections.

-CRAMPS, jabbing pains and bloating are all different types of stomach pain but what do they mean?
+Cramps, jabbing pains and bloating are all different types of stomach pain but what do they mean?

-A health website has revealed the answers.
 It can be difficult to know what is causing your tummy troubles but if you are experiencing problems it's not something you should ignore.

 Celiac disease, sometimes also termed Celiac sprue or Gluten enteropathy, is a genetically influenced condition that results from eating gluten.

 Candida is controversial.
 The medical profession denies its existence, except in very limited cases, making it very difficult to get a medical diagnosis of candida.
 Candida is the popular term for candidiasis (yeast overgrowth) - a condition first identified by American physicians in the 1970s.

 Shelley is 30, she has had candida for 10 years, diagnosed for four years.

 She works as an administrator for a dance charity.